Child Relocation and Removal

 When a relocation removes the child from the jurisdiction of the original court in Chicago, the North Shore, DuPage County or the surrounding suburbs, further legal action is required to protect the child’s interests.
 In order to uphold any pending or finalized judgments, such as parenting time or parental decision-making authority, the court must be aware of the child’s location and any changes to it.

-Stern Perkoski Mendez has experience resolving child relocation cases in Evanston, Chicago, Lake Forest, Oakbrook Terrace and other surrounding suburbs.
+Stern Perkoski Mendez has experience resolving child relocation cases in Evanston, Chicago, Lake Forest, Oak Brook and other surrounding suburbs.
 From a fresh start to a new job, there are countless reasons to move with a child—and there are also many compelling reasons to prohibit the removal of a child.
 If you have any questions about child relocation, we are happy to walk you through the legal process and the best options in your case.

 What is child relocation?

 Simply moving to a new house or apartment doesn’t mean there is cause for a relocation case.
 In Illinois, relocation focuses on significant moves where the child may be in a new court jurisdiction.
 This includes: